paschistrobel/DecisionTree-Java-Implementation/README.md

 # DecisionTree-Java-Implementation
-An intuitive Java implementation (built from the very bottom) for a Decision Tree classifier, based on the "Titanic - Machine Learning from Disaster" dataset [[1]](#references).
+Java decision tree implementation for the the "Titanic - Machine Learning from Disaster" dataset [[1]](#references).

-The classifier achieves an accuracy of **0.8227 with a 10-fold cross-validation** and an accuracy of **0.7249 with the Kaggle test data set**.
+The classifier achieves an accuracy of **0.7249** on the Kaggle test data set.

 ## Algorithm
 The implementation is based on the **C4.5 algorithm** developed by Ross Quinlan [[2]](#references).
 Pseudocode and a detailed explanation of its main concepts is provided in the following sections.